peterhinch/micropython-nano-gui/README.md

 This doc explains how to configure for other platforms by adapting a single small file.
 The GUI supports multiple displays attached to a single target, but bear in mind the RAM requirements for multiple frame buffers.
 It is tested on the ESP32 reference board without SPIRAM.
-Running on ESP8266 is probably not possible owing to its restricted RAM.
+Running on ESP8266 is possible but frozen bytecode should be used owing to its restricted RAM.

 Authors of applications requiring touch should consider my touch GUI's for the following displays.
 These have internal buffers: